Hage Geingob: Return to parliament

+Second Prime Ministership

-At SWAPO's 2012 party congress, Geingob was reelected as vice-president on 2 December, a result considered likely to make him the successor of Hifikepunye Pohamba as president of Namibia in 2015.
+At SWAPO's 2012 party congress, Geingob was reelected as vice-president on 2 December, a result which was considered likely to make him the successor of Hifikepunye Pohamba as president of Namibia in 2015.
 Geingob received 312 votes from the delegates, while Jerry Ekandjo received 220 and Pendukeni Iivula-Ithana 64.
 Following the congress, Pohamba appointed Geingob prime minister on 4 December 2012.

+President of Namibia

 As the SWAPO candidate, Geingob was elected President of Namibia by an overwhelming margin on 28 November 2014, receiving 87% of the vote.
-He was sworn in as president on 21 March 2015; the ceremony was attended by 15 regional Heads of State and Government.
-Following his inauguration he appointed several young people including Emma Theofelus, Patience Masua and Daisry Mathias In November 2019 Geingob was reelected with 56.3% of the vote.
+He was sworn in as president on 21 March 2015.
+During his first term, he instituted social programs for the elderly and pushed for the development of renewable energy.
+However, his administration largely failed to alleviate poverty.
+He was criticized for spending too much money on a bloated administration and granting contracts to foreign companies instead of Namibian companies.
+Namibia's gender inequality gap decreased during his presidency.

-While speaking to newspaper The Namibian in December 2016, he dared the United States to join the International Criminal Court to reassure the court is not particularly targeting Africans.

-He is the current chairperson of SADC after being elected to the position in 2018.
+While speaking to newspaper The Namibian in December 2016, he dared the United States to join the International Criminal Court to reassure African nations that the court is not particularly targeting Africans.
+Geingob was the chairperson of SADC after being elected to the position in 2018.

+In November 2019, Geingob was reelected with 56.3% of the vote.

+In February 2023, Geingob hosted First Lady of the United States Jill Biden, the highest-level official from the U.S. to visit Namibia since Al Gore in 1996.

+In March 2023, Geingob named Netumbo Nandi-Ndaitwah as the SWAPO presidential candidate in the 2024 Namibian general election.

+After the Supreme Court of Namibia ruled in favor of equal treatment for two foreign same-sex spouses of Namibian citizens in May 2023, Geingob did not sign a bill passed by the National Assembly that sought to invalidate the verdict.

+In January 2024, Geingob supported South Africa's ICJ genocide case against Israel, saying that "No peace-loving human being can ignore the carnage waged against Palestinians in Gaza."
+He also criticized Germany for supporting Israel, citing the Herero and Nama genocide by colonial authorities in then-German South West Africa.

+During his tenure, he was known for maintaining good relations with a variety of countries including the United States, China, and Russia.

+Controversy

 In April 2021, the Organised Crime and Corruption Reporting Project and The Namibian reported that Geingob was involved in the Fishrot scandal by allegedly instructing a government official to divert funds from a state-run fishing company to bribe attendees of the 2017 SWAPO electoral congress to vote for him.
+According to a source in the OCCRP investigation, Geingob allegedly asked James Hatuikulipi, then chairman of the state-owned fishing company Fishcor, to set up an elaborate corporate structure to siphon public funds generated from the country’s lucrative fishing resources.
+According to bank records analyzed by OCCRP, front companies set up by SWAPO proxies transferred $4.5m through this scheme between July 2017 and November 2018.